Peter Josyph: Films, directing, and performance

+In 2018, Josyph directed the documentary A Few Things Basquiat Did in School (Lost Medallion Productions, 2018), and Shakespeare in New York (Lost Medallion Productions, 2018).
 Josyph's feature documentary Liberty Street: Alive at Ground Zero (Lost Medallion Productions, 2005) is based on a year and a half of filming in Lower Manhattan after the 9/11 attacks.
 It won two awards in American film festivals and is a companion to his book Liberty Street: Encounters at Ground Zero.
 Josyph directed a related short film, I've Got to Go Fix My Flags (Lost Medallion Productions, 2013), also shot at Ground Zero.
-His film No Standing in St. Petersburg starring Elena A. Shadrina, Anna Istomina, Raymond Todd, and Kevin Larkin, is airing between 2013 and 2018 at his YouTube channel, where he also reads the poetry of Whitman, Keats, Swift, Donne, Blake, Dickinson, and Shakespeare.
+His film No Standing in St. Petersburg starring Elena A. Shadrina, Anna Istomina, Raymond Todd, and Kevin Larkin, is viewable on his YouTube channel, where he also reads the poetry of Whitman, Keats, Swift, Donne, Blake, Dickinson, and Shakespeare.
 His film Hell, starring Josyph and Raymond Todd, is also viewable at Josyph's website.
-His series of jazz films includes G Is Good, a short about night in New York featuring trumpeter Tim Hagans and tabla player Badal Roy; Bad at the Pad, a series of improv duets with Tim Hagans and Jukkis Uotila; Free With Lee, featuring sax legend Lee Konitz in conversation with Tim Hagans; Man With Saxophone: Lee Konitz Back in Boston, with Lee Konitz and pianist Dan Tepfer; and two tributes to jazz legend Bob Belden: Killer Instinct, and 28 If, both featuring Tim Hagans and other members of the original Animation/Imagination band.
+His series of jazz films includes G Is Good, a short about night in New York featuring trumpeter Tim Hagans and tabla player Badal Roy; Free With Lee, featuring sax legend Lee Konitz in conversation with Tim Hagans; Man With Saxophone: Lee Konitz Back in Boston, with Lee Konitz and pianist Dan Tepfer; and two tributes to jazz legend Bob Belden: Killer Instinct, and 28 If, both featuring Tim Hagans and other members of the original Animation/Imagination band.
 Josyph also directed a series of short films featuring the Tim Hagans Quartet called Tim Hagans at Dizzy's.